Legal.us LLC

 Describe how the tenant may use the premises.

-Step 10 – Note Condition of the Premises
+Step 10 – Note the Condition of the Premises

 Outline the current condition of the rental unit.